jowavp/sap-cf-proxy/README.md

 npm run enable-ssh
 ```

-Now check the SAP BAP Cockpit for the correct setting for the connectivity proxy.
+### Connectivity Proxy

-> The `start-sshtunnel` command is currently forwarding the requests to:
+> By default the script `start-sshtunnel` is configured to forward the requests to:
 > `'connectivityproxy.internal.cf.eu10.hana.ondemand.com:20003'` .

-### Connectivity Proxy

-Go to the SAP BTP Cockpit and open the details of the deployed app _sshenabler_.
-Navigate there to the Environment Variables.

-This is found by opening the cloud foundry space in the correct sub-account.
+Open the SAP BTP Cockpit and navigate to the details of the deployed app _sshenabler_.
+Open the Environment Variables of this app.
+They can be found by opening the cloud foundry space in the correct sub-account.
 Click on the deployed application `sshenabler` and click on the `Environment Variables` in the left-hand menu.

 ![Application menu](./documentation/application-menu.png)